steveklabnik/jujutsu-tutorial/src/branching-merging-and-conflicts/revsets.md

 $ jj log -r '@ | ancestors(remote_bookmarks().., 2) | trunk()'
 ```

-This will show the history from the working directory, some detail about remote
+This will show the history from the working copy, some detail about remote
 branches, as well as the trunk.
-What's good varies between what you're trying to
+What's good varies between what you're trying
-do and what your repository looks like, so experiment with some of this stuff
+to do and what your repository looks like, so experiment with some of this
-to find something that works well for you.
+stuff to find something that works well for you.

 Revsets are very powerful, and you'll learn some useful ones as you explore
 more.
 At some point, we'll even talk about how to create custom aliases for